jabrouwer82/govtservices/README.md

 Deploying shouldn't take too long, however it should be noted that on my ocal machine and home internet it take between 10 and 20 minutes, so be patient with it.

-After the deploy is successful, be sure to open the [admin console](https://appengine.google.com/dashboard?&app_id=s~government-services) and change the default version form the old to the new in order to make the changes live.
+After the deploy is successful, be sure to open the [admin console](https://appengine.google.com/dashboard?&app_id=s~government-services) and change the default version from the old to the new in order to make the changes live.